dhutexas/collegehoops/README.md

-# ncaaStats
+# collegehoops
-'ncaaStats' is an R package for gathering NCAA Men's Basketball data.
+'collegehoops' is an R package for gathering NCAA Men's Basketball data.
 The various functions within can efficiently produce dataframes of play-by-play information (ESPN), box scores (ESPN), betting-odds (ESPN), and up-to-date ratings/rankings (KenPom).

 ## Installation
 You can install `collegehoops` from GitHub with: